datahubio/datarich-demo/tutorials/datarich-tutorial.md

 ### Create a GitHub repo

 First, create a repo under your organisation or user in GitHub.
-DataHub (or Flowershow Cloud ❓❓❓) currently does not support private repos, so make sure this new repo is public.
+DataHub currently does not support private repos, so make sure this new repo is public.

 ### Push a `README.md` file to the repo